SpreadSheets600/JEE-NEET-Calculator/README.md

 ### We Are Looking For Colaborators.

-This Project Is Developed By @spreadsheets600 And @paramkhodiyar.
+This Project Is Developed By Me And Param.

 If You Are Intrested To Contribute Please Join Our Discord Server.